Nando201/hello-world/README.md

-# hello-world
+#Fucking-world
-This code before was Hello world but now is fucking world
+This code before was fucking world but now is Hello World